simplesurance/baur/README.md

   need to be build

 Baur makes certain Assumptions:
+- the baur repository is part of a git repository,
 - an application directory only contains one application,
 - an application can be build by running a single command, a build has to produce 1 or more build artifacts